HathorNetwork/rfcs/projects/feature-activation/0001-feature-activation.md

         # execute existing code with no changes
 ```

-This will therefore be implemented as a method in `BaseTransaction`:
+Therefore, this will be implemented as a method in `BaseTransaction`:

 ```python
 def is_feature_active(self, feature: Feature) -> bool: